-Can I get pregnant if I've never had a regular period due to PCOS?Endocrinology Pregnancy
+Can I get pregnant if I've never had a regular period due to PCOS?Hormonal Conditions Pregnancy PCOS

 I'm 33 and have fertility issues due to PCOS.
 I've failed IVF once.
 I've never had regular periods, in spite of medication.
 I am currently still trying to conceive.

 I am sorry to hear about what you are going through.